 I confess ~ I am a Yankee Candle snob!!!!
 Yes, I am!
-(Yankee Candle…you heard me…PS – I’d love to work with you!!).
+(Yankee Candle…you heard me! !).
 I have a scent for every season and believe their quality is top notch!
 When we lived in New England, we were very close to one of the flagship stores and I spent a great deal of time up there.
 It was literally my second favorite happy place on earth.

 Who am I kidding?
 I’ll do anything pumpkin spice this time of year and, yes, I admit it.
 I have already had a Pumpkin Spiced flavored drink from Starbucks.
-But today, I got one just to say I did and to take that first sip with a smile!
-Ahhh – the flavors of autumn.
+But on October 1st, I get one just to say I did and take that first sip with a smile!
+Ahhh – the flavors of autumn..

 Schedule pumpkin picking

 This has been a tradition since our oldest was knee high to a grasshopper!
 I love those pumpkin patch pictures and get all teary-eyed every time I look at their adorable fat cheeks hugging those gourds.
-However, I have some research to do because I’m not sure where to pick pumpkins in our new neck of the woods.
-Of course, with the family dynamics changing (one off at college, the high schooler constantly busy), I’m a little concerned that this one may not make it on the calendar this year. (sniff, sniff)
+However, here in Florida, I’m not sure there is a place to actually PICK pumpkins.
+I did find a fun place to go, though, where we can sip on cider, take a ride through the fields and purchase a pumpkin to bring home.
+I’m looking forward to visiting Southern Hill Farms again.
+Of course, with the family dynamics changing (one off at college and two high schoolers who are constantly busy), I’m always a little concerned that this event may not make it on the calendar (sniff, sniff).

 Roast pumpkin seeds

 This, however, WILL make it on the calendar because the boys absolutely love roasting pumpkin seeds and munching on them like they were candy.
+It has actually become quite the tradition on Halloween proper.
 We have tried it two ways, a batch with garlic salt and a batch with a taco seasoning / chili blend.
 I may try to find a few other options this year to try – mix it up a little.
 BUT ~ we have to get pumpkins first!!
 If not from a patch, we may have to just buy them at our local Publix.

 Look through my cookbook for fall recipes

 My husband has a favorite fall recipe that my boys unfortunately do not like ~ pumpkin sloppy joes!
-I’ll make it once during October for him, but I do love spending time gleaning through my “hundreds” of Taste of Home cookbooks (yup – I’m a Taste of Home snob, too – hello?
-Taste of Home ~ wanna work together?).
-Whether it’s chili, various soup recipes, toasted sandwiches or dishes that include nutmeg, ginger, cinnamon or all spice, I’m going to try to find a way to incorporate it into our autumn meal plan.
+I’ll make it once during October for him, but I do love spending time gleaning through my “hundreds” of Taste of Home cookbooks (yup – I’m a Taste of Home snob, too) Whether it’s chili, various soup recipes, toasted sandwiches or dishes that include nutmeg, ginger, cinnamon or all spice, I’m going to try to find a way to incorporate it into our autumn meal plan.